yunpeng1234/tp/docs/UserGuide.md

 ### Undoing an action : `undo`

-Undoes the last undoable action.
+Undo a previous command action.

 Format: `undo`

-* Restores Intern Watcher to a state before the last undoable action.
+* Only undoable command actions can be undone.
+    * Undoable command actions include: `add`, `edit`, `delete`, `clear`, `redo`.
+* Consecutive `undo` commands are available until the applicant list returns to its **initial state at launch** of the application.
-* If the current state of Intern Watcher is the oldest state, the `undo` command will not be invoked.
+* If the current state of the applicant list is the initial state, the `undo` command will not be available.
-* Undoable actions include: `add`, `edit`, `delete`, `clear`, `redo`.

 Examples:
 * `undo` (after `delete 2`).
 The applicant that was removed will be restored in Intern Watcher.